 - 4. Select the MAC Access Control tab.
-See Figure 47. - 5.
-Select the MAC Address List + External RADIUS option from the MAC Access Control pull-down menu.
-See Figure 47.
+See Figure 52 on page 134. - Select the MAC Address List + External RADIUS option from the MAC Access Control pull-down menu.
+See Figure 53 on page 136.

-Figure 47.
+Figure 53.
 MAC Access Control - MAC Address List + External RADIUS

-Table 26.
+Table 28.
 MAC Address List + External RADIUS Window

 Field Description Primary RADIUS Server IP Enter the IPv4 address of the primary RADIUS server.
 The default is 192.168.1.1.

-Primary RADIUS Server Key Enter the shared secret key for the primary RADIUS server.
-Here are the guidelines: - The key can be up to 128 alphanumeric characters. - It is case-sensitive. - It must be same on the access point and server. - The default is no key.
+Field Description Primary RADIUS Server Key Enter the shared secret key for the primary RADIUS server.
+Here are the guidelines: The key can be up to 128 alphanumeric characters.
+It is case-sensitive.
+It must be same on the access point and server.
+The default is no key.
 Secondary RADIUS Server IP Enter the IPv4 address of a secondary RADIUS server.
 This field is optional.
 The access point sends authentication requests to this address if the primary RADIUS server does not respond to requests.
 Secondary RADIUS Server Key Enter the shared secret key for the secondary RADIUS server.
 RADIUS Port Enter the RADIUS port number of the RADIUS server.
 If you entered IP addresses for both primary and secondary servers, the units must be using the same port number.
 The range is 0 to 65535.
 The default is 1812.